 You will want to make sure that certain bills in their name are transferred over or cancelled.
 This is especially relevant if there’s anything like electricity, heating or fuel in their name.
 It’s important to let the companies know and getting the process of transferring things over started sooner rather than later.

 It’s at this point that you might want to let anyone close to the deceased know that they have passed away.
 This depends on who the person was close with but this can include family, friends and even neighbours.
 While it might be tough to have the same conversation multiple times, it can be important for people to hear the news first hand rather than reading about it or hearing it from someone else.

 Considering the finances

-Probably one of the last things that anyone wants to be thinking about during this time is finances.
+One of the last things that anyone wants to be thinking about during this time is finances.
 It will be important though to start any kind of claims process for life insurance.
 When you are paying for things like funerals and burials it’s important to consider the costs.
 According to our survey on funeral costs in 2021, the weighted average cost of a funeral is £5,631 a figure which can rise to £8,109 for a burial or £7,936 for a cremation - depending on the choices that are made.
 Getting any kind of life insurance claim processed could be especially important for your family's finances.

 Prepare for the emotional impact

 As we’ve mentioned before, the death of a loved one can be a hugely stressful and emotional time.
 There’s a lot to organise and a lot to handle.
 It can be easy to get lost in all of the organisation without processing your own need to grieve.
 Thankfully many of us might have family members that could help us out.
 If you haven’t got any close relatives to help you there is plenty of support out there.
 Here are some helpful links:

 - National Bereavement Service